ianbunag/java-kata/README.md

   - O(2) is considered as O(1)
   - O(2n) is considered as O(n)
   - O(nk) is considered as O(n)
-- Space complexity should include everything in the lifecycle of an algorithm:
+- Space complexity should include everything created in the lifecycle of the
+  algorithm:
+  - Auxiliary variables (space used while the algorithm is being executed)
+  - Output
+- Space complexity before `2023-01-17` includes everything in the lifecycle of the algorithm
-  - Inputs
+  - Input
   - Auxiliary variables (space used while the algorithm is being executed)
   - Output